When To Try Marriage Counseling

 A professional counselor for couples and relationships will use a number of currently accepted methods to support couples, including the Gottman method, emotionally focused therapy, or cognitive behavioral therapy.
 In therapy sessions, a therapist might help couples work on active listening, identifying feelings, and communication strategies.

-A licensed marriage counselor can help a couple communicate more effectively by providing a safe space, helping the couple identify their communication patterns, giving them quick tips for better communication, and teaching the couple about active listening, “I” statements, nonverbal communication.
+Couples must try marriage counseling when they experience struggles in their relationship as couples, including communication.
+A licensed marriage counselor can help a couple communicate more effectively by providing a safe space, helping the couple identify their communication patterns, giving them quick tips for better communication, and teaching the couple about active listening, “I” statements, and nonverbal communication.

 You’ll know that you’ve found the right marriage counselor or couples counselor if both you and your partner feel comfortable with them and you are able to grow as a couple and resolve problems over a series of sessions.
 When looking for a potential marriage counselor, be sure to ask about their therapy modalities and be prepared with a list of questions.

-Couples therapy may not work when one of the partners is not willing to engage in the therapeutic process, or when a partner has underlying issues, such as substance use disorder, that they won’t address.
+Couples therapy may not work when one of the partners is not willing to engage in the therapeutic process or when a partner has underlying issues, such as substance use disorder, that they won’t address.
+If one partner or both is keeping secrets from one another and are unwilling to open up, or one carries the emotional burden of the relationship, therapy may not be effective either.
+A committed relationship is a two-way street, and communication skills cannot be taught effectively if only one person is invested.
 A good marriage counselor won’t recommend divorce, but they can help the couple navigate the question of whether divorce is the best option.

 - Previous Article